A Universal Framework for Horizon-Scale Tests of Gravity with Black Hole Shadows

 In this Letter, one of our main aims is to constrain the magnetic field strength by expressing the dimensionless product $BM$ in Gaussian units \cite{Hou:2022eev}, where the corresponding physical field is given by

 where $B_{\rm Gauss}$ is expressed in gauss.
-From the posterior distributions of $\tilde{B}$ and Eq. \meq{BGauss}, we derive $B_{\rm Gauss}\!=\!0.0294^{+0.0045}_{-0.0055}\,{\rm G}$ (M87*) and $B_{\rm Gauss}\!=\!93.3^{+14.7}_{-23.8}\,{\rm G}$ (Sgr~A*), both at 68\% CL.
-Remarkably, the inferred field strength of Sgr A* agrees well with the equipartition magnetic field ($B_{\rm Gauss}\!\sim\!
-71 {\rm G}$) derived from polarized ALMA observations of submillimeter flares \cite{Michail:2023mng}, while the much weaker field of M87* reflects the expected $1/M$ scaling of horizon-scale magnetization.
-This consistency provides compelling evidence that the Kerr-BR solution, an exact magnetized black hole spacetime in GR, can reproduce independent polarimetric magnetic field estimates when constrained purely by shadow geometry and EHT priors, even across systems differing in mass by over three orders of magnitude.
-It thus shows that horizo-scale magnetism can be self consistently explained within GR, without invoking any modification of Einstein’s theory, providing a unified geometric route to quantifying magnetic fields around both weakly and strongly magnetized black holes.
+From the posterior distributions of $\tilde{B}$ and Eq. \meq{BGauss}, we derive $B_{\rm Gauss}\!=\!0.0294^{+0.0045}_{-0.0055}\,{\rm G}$ (M87*) and $B_{\rm Gauss}\!=\!93.3^{+14.7}_{-23.8}\,{\rm G}$ (Sgr A*), both at 68\% CL.
+The similar precision for Sgr A* and M87* despite their different ring-diameter uncertainties reflects the role of the black hole mass, source distance, and the central value of the ring diameter in shaping parameter inference.
+Remarkably, the inferred field strength of Sgr A* is comparable to the equipartition magnetic field $(B_\text{Gauss}\!\!\sim\!\!
+71\text{ G})$ derived from polarized ALMA observations of submillimeter flares \cite{Michail:2023mng}, and is also of the same order as the $(B_\text{Gauss}\!\sim\!
+29\text{ G})$ estimate obtained from the EHT one-zone model \cite{EventHorizonTelescope:2022urf}.
+Meanwhile, the much weaker inferred field of M87* is qualitatively consistent with the expected decrease of horizon-scale magnetic field strength with black hole mass.
+Because our Kerr-BR framework constrains an effective magnetic-field parameter entering the spacetime description, rather than directly reconstructing the localized plasma field, and may capture only part of the overall magnetic environment, astrophysical estimates such as the 1-30G value for M87* \cite{EventHorizonTelescope:2021srq} are included only for order-of-magnitude comparison.
+Taken together, these comparisons provide a nontrivial consistency check that the Kerr-BR solution, as an exact magnetized black hole spacetime in GR, can yield field strengths broadly compatible in scale with independent polarimetric estimates when constrained by shadow geometry and EHT priors, even across systems differing in mass by more than three orders of magnitude.
+This in turn suggests that horizon-scale magnetism may be captured, at least in part, within a purely GR-based geometric framework without invoking modifications of Einstein’s theory.

 Finally, we summarize all inferred constraints in Table \ref{tab2}.
 In addition to the results presented in Figs. \ref{fig3} and \ref{fig4}, we incorporate other EHT measurements of M87* for comparison.
 These include the 2018 data reanalysis published in 2024 \cite{EventHorizonTelescope:2024dhe} and the most recent three-epoch joint analysis that combines observations from 2017, 2018, and 2021 \cite{EventHorizonTelescope:2025vum}.
 The latter study, which incorporated the 12-m Kitt Peak Telescope and the Northern Extended Millimetre Array, provided substantially improved baseline coverage and confirmed the long-term stability of the horizon-scale ring across all epochs.
 Taken together, these results demonstrate that the Kerr-BR model yields magnetic field strengths consistent with the latest EHT constraints while remaining fully compatible with GR, thereby reinforcing the viability of horizon-scale magnetism as a purely geometric observable.